 Beautiful Mexico has enjoyed its status as a prime tourist destination for decades.
 The nation has long had a reputation as a top global tourist destination, particularly from the neighboring United States.
 In fact, during the first quarter of 2018 alone, 2.9 million visitors from the United States came to Mexico.
-Cancun alone garnered a staggering 2.08 million visitors just Easter weekend in March, a 14.5 percent higher rate than March of 2017.
+Cancun alone garnered a staggering 2.08 million visitors just Easter weekend in March, a 14.5% higher rate than March of 2017, according to Travel Agent Central.

 But the latest influx of visitors to Mexico is not comprised of yesterday’s tourist looking for a week-long getaway on the beach.
 Mexico’s draw has become so much more.
 As Latin America’s second-biggest market, trailing Brazil, the nation’s rising economy partly rests on their strong status as a prime global tourist destination.
 In 2017, despite an economic sink, the tourist sector nearly balanced out the rest of the Mexican economy’s loss.